SuddenDevelopment/json-collection-decorator/README.md

 6. ni : opposite of in
 7. has : more than a count of occurences of in
 8. any: doesnt matter
+9. empty: no data, null, or undefined
+10. data: populated field

 # Actions